zio/zio/docs/overview/creating_effects.md

 val zeither: ZIO[Any, Nothing, String] = ZIO.fromEither(Right("Success!"))
 ```

-The error type of the resulting effect will be that of `Left` case, while the success type will be that of the `Right` case.
+The error type of the resulting effect will be that of the `Left` case, while the success type will be that of the `Right` case.

 ### Try